-Pumpkin Avocado Salsa is a refreshing seasonal twist on the classic dip and condiment.
-With roasted pumpkin and creamy avocado this salsa is great served with tacos and grilled meats.
+Pumpkin Salsa with avocado is a refreshing seasonal twist on the classic dip and condiment.
+With roasted pumpkin and creamy avocado, this salsa is great served with tacos and grilled meats.

 It's only via a Facebook update from friends that I realized it is a long weekend (Labor Day) in North America.
 Now that we are in Asia and both my husband and I don't go to a job, I've become quite oblivious to holidays.

 Even weekends don't have the same meaning.
 Although we try to make at least Sunday a work-free day.
 Being able to work more or less location-independently brings with it the temptation to work all.the.time.
 Especially, if you love what you do.

 I am more and more understanding the importance of rest though.
 First of all, it helps prevent burn out.
 It's amazing how a day off allows one to put everything back into perspective.
 I often have great new ideas and come back to work on Monday with new enthusiasm.

 However, it is not only the mind that needs rest.
 I've been dealing with pain in my right hand and forearm for a few weeks already.
 And last week I woke up one morning hardly able to get up due to intense lower back pain.

 Health and Wellness is of Utmost Importance